Kernel-Based Identification with Frequency Domain Side-Information: Introduction

-Input-output behavioral properties such as the the $\Hcal_\infty$-norm of the plant, or more generally frequency domain properties like the dissipativity of the system \cite{willems1972dissipative}, can be considerably useful in feedback controller design \cite{zames1966input, brogliato2007dissipative}.
+Input-output behavioral properties such as the the $\Hcal_\infty$-norm of the plant, or more generally frequency domain properties like the dissipativity of the system \cite{willems1972dissipative}, can be strongly useful in feedback controller design \cite{zames1966input, brogliato2007dissipative}.
 These features are a priori known for many systems due to their inherent physical nature, e.g., the electrical circuits where the energy is dissipated by the resistors \cite{willems1972dissipative}.
-In addition, they can be verified using recently developed data-driven methods \cite{muller2017stochastic, romer2017determining, romer2019one, koch2019sampling, koch2020provably}.
-Information about these attributes is potentially available for later use as side-information.
-However, existing research on LTI system identification with side-information \cite{abe2016subspace} does not adequately address the inclusion of this frequency domain side-information.
+Also, they can be verified using recently developed data-driven methods \cite{muller2017stochastic, romer2017determining, romer2019one, koch2019sampling, koch2020provably}.
+Accordingly, knowledge on these valuable attributes are potentially available or can be extracted to be used later as side information.
+However, in the existing research studies on the identification of LTI systems with prior knowledge \cite{abe2016subspace}, the question on efficient integration of the aforementioned frequency domain side information has not suitably addressed.
+For example, in the standard implementation of subspace and kernel-based identification methods, the information on the bound of system's $\Hcal_{\infty}$-norm is not encoded in the identified model (see the example in Section \ref{sec:problem_statement}).